stefan-peng/oboeta/README.md

 1. plain text is universal: it'll be around when your grandchildren's grandchildren become worm food;
 2. plain text can be easily edited via any text editor;
 3. plain text files aren't tied to a particular program or library; and
-4. all standard *NIX tools can manipulate plain text files.
+4. all standard UNIX/POSIX tools can manipulate plain text files.

 And then there's my love for paper flashcards.
 I admit that they're a pain to create and manage, but there are reasons to use them: